dotnet/msbuild/documentation/High-level-overview.md

 ### Imports
 In MSBuild an import definition can have various forms - a disk path, a property expansion, a known folder, or even environmental variables.
 There are also some main imports that come with the execution on other platforms, like the Visual Studio or SDK can have import directories that contain wild card imports.
 However, when it comes to the evaluation phase in MSBuild, imports are all treated like a property plus path expansion, this includes imported NuGet packages.

-Historically a single version of MSBuild supported multiple `ToolsVersions` that could result in differing imports for the same expression, but today an MSBuild distribution provides only one `ToolsVersion` and selection between versions is expected to be done outside of MSBuild.
+Historically a single version of MSBuild supported multiple `ToolsVersions` that could result in differing imports for the same expression, but today an MSBuild distribution provides only the current version of `ToolsVersion` and selection between versions is expected to be done outside of MSBuild.

 ## Execution operation
 For more detailed information on execution phase visit [Microsoft Learn](https://learn.microsoft.com/visualstudio/msbuild/build-process-overview#execution-phase).